-In the case of DC-connected power park modules, new modules could, in the future form part of a meshed off-shore grid connecting to more than one synchronous area.
+In the case of asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, new modules, facilities and units could, in the future form part of a meshed off-shore grid connecting to more than one synchronous area.
 In this case, certain technical requirements should be set in order to maintain system security and ensure that future meshed networks can be developed cost- effectively.
-However, for certain requirements, DC-connected power park modules should only be required to fit the equipment needed for system security at the time it becomes necessary.
+However, for certain requirements, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules should only be required to fit the equipment needed for system security at the time it becomes necessary.

-Therefore, the owners of DC-connected power park modules which are, or will be, connected to one synchronous area with a radial connection should have the possibility to apply, via an expedited process, for derogations to requirements that will only be needed where the power park modules become connected to a meshed grid and which take account of case-by-case circumstances.
+Therefore, the owners of asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules which are, or will be, connected to one synchronous area with a radial connection should have the possibility to apply, via an expedited process, for derogations to requirements that will only be needed where the power park modules, demand facilities, power-to-gas demand units or electricity storage modules become connected to a meshed grid and which take account of case-by-case circumstances.
 They should also be informed as early as possible whether they qualify for a derogation for the purposes of their investment decision-making.

-Subject to approval by the relevant regulatory authority, or other authority where applicable in a Member State, system operators should be allowed to propose derogations for certain classes of HVDC systems and DC- connected power park modules.
+Subject to approval by the relevant regulatory authority, or other authority where applicable in a Member State, system operators should be allowed to propose derogations for certain classes of HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules.

-This Regulation has been adopted on the basis of Regulation (EC) No 714/2009which it supplements and of which it forms an integral part.
-References to Regulation (EC) No 714/2009 in other legal acts should be understood as also referring to this Regulation.
+This Regulation has been adopted on the basis of Regulation (EU) No 2019/943 which it supplements and of which it forms an integral part.
+References to Regulation (EU) 2019/943/ in other legal acts should be understood as also referring to this Regulation.

-The measures provided for in this Regulation are in accordance with the opinion of the Committee referred to in Article 23(1) of Regulation (EC) No 714/2009,
+The measures provided for in this Regulation are in accordance with the opinion of the Committee referred to in Article 67(1) of Regulation (EU) 2019/943,

 HAS ADOPTED THIS REGULATION: